 Piper loved the kids audio tour, she was guided around the museum by the rather cheeky “Mr Mustache” and learnt as much about Dali as I think I did without being overwhelmed by some of the weightier representations.

 The Dali Museum embraces children and does everything it can to develop their creativity and love of art.
 We spent time in the hands on area where Piper made use of some of the ideas she picked up on from Dali’s work around the museum.

 The Garden is probably my favourite part of the Dali museum, Tampa.
 There’s a small maze, a shaded bench with Dali’s famous melting clock and a beautiful wishes tree, you leave your entrance wristband tied to it and make a wish (probably best to do this after you’ve explored the museum!).

 And just a side note – the museum shop is AMAZING!
 Save some space in your luggage for extra souvenirs!

 I recommend spending at least two hours in the museum with extra time to explore the shop and gardens.

 One Dali Blvd,

 Onsite parking is slightly steep at $10 but is free for members.

 St Petersburg is a haven for nature and sea life, with Tampa Bay on one side and the Gulf of Mexico on the other, you’ll be spoilt for choice on which way to look!
 We spent about an hour wandering along the front playing eyespy.
-Piper was desperate to feed the (very) friendly squirrels and we marveled at how many huge pelicans we saw.
+Piper was desperate to feed the (very) friendly squirrels and we marvelled at how many huge pelicans we saw.

 If you’re looking for some shade, the astonishing Banyan trees at North Straub Park offer some much needed shelter.
 They are huge and look like something from another time but in reality are probably less than 100 years old.
 Piper was desperate to climb up and swing from the distinctive aerial root system!